Pinoy Big Brother: Otso: Prizes

+Format

-Since its official announcement on October 20, 2018, much information about this season has not been made public until November 9, 2018, where Dyogi published a livestream talking about it.
+Since its official announcement on October 20, 2018, much information about this season has not been made public until November 9, 2018, when Dyogi discussed its details on a livestream.

 Four batches of housemates, civilians, and teenagers, came into the House in alternating order, starting with the teens.
 Each batch would comprise only eight official housemates.
 At the beginning of each batch's stay, 16 shortlisted contestants, known in the show as Star Dreamers, would take part in different tasks to determine who will be given housemate status, until eight are chosen.
 Star Dreamers who were unsuccessful in getting a spot in the House are sent to Camp Star Hunt, where they would be given tasks to determine among them the next person to be an official housemate.
 Every eviction, as one official housemate goes, a new one from the Camp takes their place.
 A new Star Dreamer will be introduced to the Camp, returning the number of housemates and Star Dreamers to eight.
 This is repeated for 6 weeks.
 By the seventh week, housemates would be participating in challenges or face the public vote, as part of the eviction process, until four are left.
 The public, then, decides, from the four, who they want to win for that batch.
 By the end of 8 weeks, the current batch leaves the House, and a batch winner is crowned, although the results were concealed until three more batches have gone through the same process.
 Once all batches are done, all batch winners would come back to the House, along with four more housemates from previous batches, chosen by the public, to form the final eight housemates who would battle to win the season.

 This format was followed through on the batch 1.
 However, significant format changes were put in place as the show went on.
 By batch 2, Big Brother decided who would be an official housemate, and the housemates' stay was extended to 88 days—from the original 8 weeks or 56 days.
 By batch 3, all Star Dreamers eventually became housemates, entering the House by groups until Day 156.
 By batch 4, Camp Star Hunt was dropped, and the batch started with 12 official housemates, exiting the House via eviction without a replacement, and the housemates' stay was only 6 weeks—from the original 8 weeks or 56 days.
 By the Ultim8 Batch, all batch finalists returned, making the starting number of 16 housemates.
 The public did not decide who would return for this batch.